Finding Aids Home

 DESCRIPTION OF SERIES

-The Mario Salvador Collection has been subdivided into five broad sub-groups, which are further subdivided into the series and sub-series described below
+The Mario Salvador Collection has been subdivided into four broad sub-groups, which are further subdivided into the series and sub-series described below

 SUB-GROUP I: WORKING MUSIC LIBRARY